shicaiwei123/ICCV2025-GDL/README.md

 ## Data path

-you should move the download dataset into the folder *train_test_data*, or make a soft link in this floder.
+you should move the download dataset into the folder *train_test_data*, or make a soft link in this folder.

+## Key point of DGL

+- **Unimodal Regularization**.
+Add unimodal loss to enhance the modality encoder via  the parameters-shared method. （see **_AUXI in models/fusion_modules.py）
+- **Multimodal Gradient Truncation**.
+Remove the gradient from the multimodal loss to the modality encoder （see **.detach()** in fusion module in the models/fusion_modules.py）
+- **Unimodal Gradient Truncation**.
+Remove the gradient from the unimodal loss to the multimodal fusion module (see Line 114 in main_dgl.py)

 ## Train